 - Plan a second event (e.g., pack meeting) to invite prospective Cub Scouts.
 Use the second chance fliers.

 Packs are encouraged to hold spring recruiting events.
-Recruiting events can be any sort of fun activity that would entice elementary-aged boys to check out Scouting.
+Recruiting events can be any sort of fun activity that would entice elementary-aged youth to check out Scouting.
 This can be simply inviting potential recruits to an already scheduled summer pack activity, or it can be a separate event focused primarily on recruiting.
-Invite newly recruited Scouts and kindergarteners to attend day camp and pack summer events.
-Sometimes we think we can only recruit in the fall, but spring is a great time to get new Tigers and their families involved early.
+Invite newly recruited Cub Scouts to attend day camp and pack summer events.
+Sometimes we think we can only recruit in the fall, but spring is a great time to get new Cub Scouts and their families involved early.
 The council provides a variety of support materials for packs, including fliers.